 Boaters must know the safety rules and responsibilities before sailing.
 Regardless of the purpose of boating, it is important to educate yourself with the necessary boat and safety knowledge.
-This will ensure a safe and fun boating experience for you and your passengers.
+Also, this will ensure a safe and fun boating experience for you and your passengers.

 It is important to have adequate knowledge about boating.
-Important aspects of boating boaters must know like boat type, capacity, equipment, and operation.
+Also, important aspects of boating boaters must know like boat type, capacity, equipment, and operation.

 Before you go on a sail, it is essential to know who will be your passengers aboard.
-To ensure the security and comfort of your guests, it is necessary to discuss important information and concerns like:
+In addition, to ensure the security and comfort of your guests, it is necessary to discuss important information and concerns like:

 - Location and proper usage of life jackets